The Simons Observatory: Beam characterization for the Small Aperture Telescopes: Instrument design and beam modeling

 The SATs are equipped with a cryogenically cooled half-wave plate (HWP) mounted skywards of the optics.
 The spinning HWP (at \SI{2}{\hertz}) modulates the linearly polarized component of the sky in a controlled fashion.
-Any unpolarized signal from the sky and atmosphere is left unmodulated, which suppresses temperature-to-polarization leakage and allows for a clean measurement of the polarized sky signal.
+Any unpolarized signal from the sky and atmosphere is left unmodulated, which suppresses temperature-to-polarization (T-to-P) leakage and allows for a clean measurement of the polarized sky signal.

 More details about the HWP design and related studies for Simons Observatory can be found in \cite{Hill_2018, salatino2018studies}.
 The telescopes are externally baffled to suppress signal from the ground and nearby mountains.
 Specifically, each SAT telescope has a free-standing ground shield, a nominally reflective co-moving shield and a nominally absorptive forebaffle.
 Diffraction caused by baffling elements can potentially create polarized beam sidelobes that couple to both the ground and the Galaxy; modelling of the effect for a shielded refractor has been investigated in \cite{Adler_2020}.

 The beam models for the SO telescopes are generated using Ticra Tools\footnote{TICRA, Landemærket 29, Copenhagen, Denmark (https://www.ticra.com)} (formerly GRASP), proprietary software based on physical optics and the physical theory of diffraction.
 With Ticra Tools, we simulate various optical components such as lenses, antennas, feed-horns and stops allowing us to capture critical features of the SO SAT design.
 For this analysis, we simulate the 2D far-field co- and cross-polar beam maps for pixels at various locations on the focal plane.
 Figure~\ref{fig:GRASP_setup} shows a representative telescope configuration as set up in Ticra Tools.